kbialek/deye-inverter-mqtt/README.md

 Reads Deye solar inverter metrics using Modbus over TCP and publishes them over MQTT.

+Supports single inverter installations, as well as fleet of microinverters.

 ## Supported inverters and metrics

 The meaning of certain inverter registers depends on the inverter type.